JamesDLD/terraform/Best-Practice/BestPractice-2/README.md

 terraform init -backend-config="secret/backend-jdld.tfvars" -reconfigure
 ```

-The next step is to have Terraform review and validate the template.
+The terraform plan command is used to create an execution plan.
-This step compares the requested resources to the state information saved by Terraform and then outputs the planned execution.
+This step compares the requested resources to the state information saved by Terraform and then gives as an output the planned execution.
 Resources are not created in Azure.
 ```hcl
 terraform plan -var-file="secret/main-jdld.tfvars" -var-file="main-jdld.tfvars"
 ```